jm-cook/ha-norwegiantide-lite/README.md

 1. Make sure you have git installed on your machine.
 2. Navigate to you home assistant configuration folder.
 3. Create a `custom_components` folder of it does not already exist, then navigate into it.
-4. Execute the following command: `git clone https://github.com/tmjo/ha-norwegiantide ha-norwegiantide`
+4. Execute the following command: `git clone https://github.com/tmjo/ha-norwegiantide-lite ha-norwegiantide-lite`
 5. Run `bash links.sh`
 6. Restart Home Assistant (a warning should be shown in log saying you're using a custom integration).
 7. Continue to the Configuration-section.